About the Consumer Advisory Partners

 Dianne Barnett joined the CAP in July 2016.

-Di lives in Sarina and is now retired from a fruitful 46 years in healthcare, having held positions as a registered nurse, midwife and child health nurse.
-Between 1997 – 2012, Di was the Director of Nursing for Miles (QLD), Port Hedland (WA), Sarina (QLD) and Mackay District (QLD) hospitals.
-From 2003 – 2006 Di managed Mackay Community Health, and between 2008 – 2012 Di was the Mackay Base Hospital redevelopment coordinator.
-Di currently works as a school chaplain and is an active Rotarian.
+Dianne lives in Sarina and is now retired from a fruitful 46 years in healthcare, having held positions as a registered nurse, midwife and child health nurse.
+Between 1997 – 2012 Dianne was the Director of Nursing for Miles (QLD), Port Hedland (WA), Sarina (QLD) and Mackay District (QLD) hospitals.
+From 2003 – 2006 Dianne managed Mackay Community Health, and between 2008 – 2012 she was the Mackay Base Hospital Redevelopment Coordinator.
+Dianne currently works as a school chaplain and is an active Rotarian.
 She volunteers in her local community in schools and with people who are ageing in their homes.

-Having worked in rural and remote healthcare, Di has an excellent knowledge of healthcare systems and hospitals, and holds a Master of Remote Health Practice and Remote Health Management.
-Throughout Di’s career she has had a particular interest in Aboriginal and Torres Strait Islander health and has been committed to devoting her life to helping others.
+Having worked in rural and remote healthcare, Dianne has an excellent knowledge of healthcare systems and hospitals, and holds a Master of Remote Health Practice and Remote Health Management.
+Throughout her career she has had a particular interest in Aboriginal and Torres Strait Islander health and has been committed to devoting her life to helping others.

-David Conway, has been a member of the CAP since March 2016.
+David Conway joined the CAP in March 2016.

 David lives in Mackay and is employed as a local area coordinator working with the NDIS.
 David helps people navigate the NDIS, assisting them to gain access to funding and services, reviewing clients, and insuring that all clients are looked after in the most appropriate way.